Leaderboard

 Showing content with the highest reputation on 04/23/2019 in Posts

-If you're driving I-44 from OK to I-70 in St Louis and on to Indy, take in some sights along the way.
+3. If you're driving I-44 from OK to I-70 in St Louis and on to Indy, take in some sights along the way.
 Maybe veer off into NW Arkansas through the Ozarks and WalMart country.
 Very pretty area.
 Lots of touristy caves and caverns to explore as you move through Springfield to Rolla.
-Plenty to see and do in St Louis besides the Arch and some terrific food.The ride through southern Illinois on into Indiana is not much to write home about unless you enjoy endless miles of corn fields.2 points
+Plenty to see and do in St Louis besides the Arch and some terrific food.The ride through southern Illinois on into Indiana is not much to write home about unless you enjoy endless miles of corn fields.

 2 points